 **Values are recorded as means ± SEM (n = 5).

 *Values are statistically significant (p<0.05) in relation to control.
-One-way ANOVA follow by Tukey post-hoc Multiple Comparison tests.
+One-way ANOVA followed by Tukey post-hoc Multiple Comparison tests.

-6.3 ELENL on ketamine-induced hyperlocomotion in mice
+3.3 ELENL on ketamine-induced hyperlocomotion in mice

 The effects of ELENL and risperidone on ketamine-induced hyperlocomotion are presented in Table 3.
 A one-way ANOVA followed by Tukey’s post-hoc test revealed that repeated treatment with ketamine (25 mg/kg) significantly increased hyperlocomotion compared to the saline group (p < 0.05).
 In contrast, pretreatment with ELENL at doses of 200, 400, and 800 mg/kg (administered orally) significantly reduced hyperlocomotion induced by ketamine.
 Similarly, pretreatment with risperidone (0.5 mg/kg, administered orally) also significantly decreased hyperlocomotion in the ketamine-treated mice (p < 0.05).